MarkMcCulloh/cdktf-provider-neon/API.md

 - *Type:* string

-The database name.
+The name of the default database provisioned upon creation of new project.

+It's owned by the default role (`role_name`).
 If not specified, the default database name will be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kislerdm/neon/0.2.5/docs/resources/project#database_name Project#database_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kislerdm/neon/0.5.0/docs/resources/project#database_name Project#database_name}

 ---